 - Life Transitions

 - Parenting Issues

 - cognitive behavioral theory

 - sex therapy

-Alina focuses on a collaborative, person-centered approach to therapeutic process and incorporates motivational interviewing techniques, cognitive behavioral theory and a strength-based perspective when working with individuals and couples.
+Alina focuses on a collaborative, person-centered approach to the therapeutic process.
 She believes that therapy is a partnership and she enjoys walking with people on their path to self-exploration and developing their optimal selves.

 For more information, to schedule an appointment, or to contact Alina directly, she can be reached at 202-265-1000 ext.
 117 or at firstname.lastname@example.org